Stunning SFPD bodycam video shows DePape's violent assault of Paul Pelosi

 But both sides in the case objected to the release of the images.

-"I opposed the release of the requested evidence because it could inhibit Mr. DePape's ability to get a fair trial, and could fuel conspiracy theories about the case," public defender Adam Lipson, who is representing DePape.
+Public defender Adam Lipson, who is representing DePape, released an additional statement Friday.

+"I think it was a terrible mistake to release this evidence, and in particular the video.
+Releasing this footage is disrespectful to Mr. Pelosi, and serves no purpose except to feed the public desire for spectacle and violence," the statement read.
+"The footage is inflammatory and could feed unfounded theories about this case, and we are extremely concerned about Mr. DePape's ability to get a fair trial."

 Authorities said DePape intended to kidnap Nancy Pelosi and told officers he wanted to "break her kneecaps."
-The congresswoman was in Washington, D.C., at the time.
+The congresswoman was in Washington, D.C., at the time of the home invasion and attack.
 She announced the following month she was stepping down from Democratic leadership, though remaining in Congress.

 DePape has pleaded not guilty to six charges that include attempted murder, residential burglary, assault with a deadly weapon, elder abuse, false imprisonment of an elder, and threats to a public official and their family.